 T20 Cricket – 109* Mumbai Indians vs Deccan Charges in 2008

-He was famous for walk batsman, on numerous occasions he walked even umpires given Not out.
-Gilly reignites the debate during a high-pressure match against Sri Lanka in the semi’s of 2003 world cup after the umpire ruled him not out, but he walked straightforwardly.
-Even in Bangladesh, he walked when TV umpire didn’t find any contact between bat and pad, but he walked.
+He was famous for walking batsman, on numerous occasions he walked even umpires given Not out.
+Gilly reignites the debate during a high-pressure match against Sri Lanka in the semis of the 2003 world cup after the umpire ruled him not out, but he walked straightforwardly.
+Even in Bangladesh, he walked when the TV umpire didn’t find any contact between bat and pad, but he walked.
 The integrity of the game was so close to him.